Chapter 32 - Environmental Impact Statement (EIS)

 The California Transportation Commission (CTC) does not review or approve NEPA-only draft or final documents.

 After preparing an FEIS, and at the time the lead agency makes a decision to select a project alternative, the agency must prepare a Record of Decision (ROD) explaining its course of action (40 CFR 1505.2).
 The ROD represents the agency's final decision regarding the project.
 It is a judicially enforceable document.
-As noted above, under the OFD process, the federal lead agency, cooperating, and participating agencies shall all record any individual agency decision in one ROD.
+As noted above, to the extent practicable, the lead agency and cooperating agencies shall issue a joint ROD.
 Please see SER, Volume 1, Chapter 38 for details on processing and approving the ROD under the NEPA Assignment (23 USC 327).

 The ROD should also summarize any mitigation measures that will be incorporated into the project to compensate for identified significant impacts and any measures adopted to otherwise minimize environmental harm.
 The ROD also must describe any monitoring or enforcement program adopted for specific mitigation measures.
 If a Section 4(f) Evaluation is involved, the ROD should include a summary of the Section 4(f) Evaluation outlined in 23 CFR 774.9.